 The course examines the controversies over the human rights debate during the last four decades.
-It traces the historical development of the concept of human right in the West as well as related concepts of human wellbeing or welfare in Eastern philosophies, especially Confucian tradition.
-It examines the philosophical and historical bases of the conceptions and practices of human rights in bother Western and Eastern philosophical traditions.
-The course critically analyses and assess the philosophical and political underpinning of contemporary debate on human rights between the West and East.
+It traces the historical development of the concept of human rights in the West as well as related concepts of human well being or welfare in Eastern philosophies, especially Confucian tradition.
+It examines the philosophical and historical bases of the conceptions and practices of human rights in both Western and Eastern philosophical traditions.
+The course critically analyses and assesses the philosophical and political underpinning of contemporary debate on human rights between the West and East.

 Not currently offered.